strimzi/client-examples/README.md

 Although this Hello World is simple example it is fully configurable.
 Below are listed and described environment variables.
-Regarding Consumer Only (until later updates): below are listed and described environmental variables that are NOT Kafka-specific but must be used.
+Regarding Consumer Only (until later updates): below are listed and described environment variables that are NOT Kafka-specific but must be used.
-These environmental variables should be prefixed with `STRIMZI_`, e.g. `STRIMZI_TOPIC`.
+These environment variables should be prefixed with `STRIMZI_`, e.g. `STRIMZI_TOPIC`.
-Any Kafka configuration option can be given as an environmental variable and should be prefixed with `KAFKA_` using `_` instead of `.` , e.g. `bootstrap.servers` -> `KAFKA_BOOTSTRAP_SERVERS`.
+Any Kafka configuration option can be given as an environment variable and should be prefixed with `KAFKA_` using `_` instead of `.` , e.g. `bootstrap.servers` -> `KAFKA_BOOTSTRAP_SERVERS`.

 Producer
 * `BOOTSTRAP_SERVERS` - comma-separated host and port pairs that is a list of Kafka broker addresses.
 The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`